matthewnicotra/cnidofest-website/cnidofest-2022/index.markdown

 3. Non-affiliate attendees can show:
 - Their CDC Vaccine Card (phone image acceptable) or digital vaccine record from the State of California OR
 - A negative COVID-19 test result from the last 72-hours. (must be a lab/PCR test; home tests/antigen tests are not valid; if offered and proctored by the event, at-door antigen tests are acceptable)

+_Update: May 31, 2022 - For International Attendees_
+As some of you pointed out, these guidelines to not make accomodations for international attendees.
+We are currently waiting for UC Davis to inform us of what type of vaccination proof will be required/acceptable for international attendees.